gianlucajahn/typescript-reddit-clone/README.md

 ![Google Lighthouse Performance Results](/src/resources/images/performance.png)

 ## Motivation
-My motivations in building this project were showcasing what I learned so far and to have somewhat of a "sandbox" to experiment and build within.
-I was able to learn new libraries and I had to be creative with ways to increase my application's performance.
-I also believed that building a project with a much bigger codebase than my preceding ones and learning how to organize such a codebase could set me off better for work in a business environment - and it did.
+My motivations in building this project was moving on with what I learned about JavaScript and React, jumping into a newer technology - TypeScript, in this case - and working on a big codebase on my own.
+This project currently consists of just a bit more than 24,000 lines of code, so while still not being a corporate size project, I learned how to structure sizeable codebases effectively.
+My next endeavour will be working with backends, possibly utilizing Next.js in the process.

 ## Features
+- Pixel perfect UI/UX
+- Subreddit join, leave and favoriting
-- Expressive, responsive and clear UI/UX
+- Upvoting, downvoting and saving posts
-- Extensive unit and integration tests to ensure intentional behaviour
-- Search any game you want
+- Adding custom posts, including either text or images
-- Filters to sort after genres and ratings
+- Upvoting and downvoting comments
-- Like & Wishlist feature to track your personal wishlist
+- Writing comments and nested comments
+- Editing your own comments and nested comments after submission
-- Smooth Animations with Framer Motion
+- Profile Pages with different sections
-- Quick Navigation to view all parts of the project without having to click through it
+- a working karma system
+- Following, adding and reporting other users
+- Switchable color themes for subreddits
+- Various dropdown menu's
+- Search bar and dropdown menu

 ## Technologies Used
+- TypeScript
 - React
 - React Router Dom
-- Framer Motion
-- Jest
-- CSS
+- SCSS
 - Git
-- CDN

 ## What I learned:
-- Using motion libraries (e.g. Framer Motion) to achieve much smoother user experiences while maintaining clean code
-- Working with a CDN (Cloud Delivery Network) to improve performance by accelerating bundle delivery
+- Working with a strongly typed language like TypeScript and learning to type to minimize bugs/errors
-- organizing and connect a project with React Router Dom
+- Organizing a bigger codebase descriptively and maintaining efficiency of the end product
+- Manipulating objects in state and working with optional parameters and props in TypeScript

 ## Credits
-[nekusu](https://github.com/nekusu): UI/UX for the game pages and cart popup
+[Reddit.com](https://www.reddit.com/): Since this is a clone built for educational purposes only, all rights and credits go to Reddit Inc.

-All rights to all pictures, products and names on this website belong to the respective publishers of the games displayed.
-I only used them to build an environment for myself to learn coding in React with.
-This page is not being used commercially.
-If you are an owner of the copyrighted material, please let me know if you have any issues with this page and I'll take it down immediately.
+All rights to all concepts, designs, services and ideas in this web app belong to Reddit/Reddit Inc. This is just a clone built with React for educational purposes to learn the underlying programming language.
+I am not in any way connected to Reddit and neither is this web app.
+Neither me nor this web app are affiliated with Reddit.
+If you are an owner of the copyrighted material, please let me know if you have any issues with this and I'll take the page down immediately.